Yannick Nzosa

-Yannick Nzosa Manzila (born 15 November 2003) is a Congolese professional basketball player for San Pablo Burgos of the Liga ACB, on loan from Unicaja Malaga.
+Yannick Nzosa Manzila (born 15 November 2003) is a Congolese professional basketball player for Unicaja Malaga of the Liga ACB.
 He was drafted by the Washington Wizards in the second round of the 2022 NBA Draft.

 Early life and youth career

 Nzosa was born and raised in the suburbs of Kinshasa, Democratic Republic of the Congo.
 He grew up playing association football as a goalkeeper.
 At age 12, Nzosa was discovered by a friend of a coach of local club New Generation, with whom he started his basketball career.
 One year later, he tried to enroll at Canterbury Academy in Las Palmas, Spain, with the help of former player Anicet Lavodrama, but was denied a visa.
 In 2017, Nzosa began playing for Italian club Stella Azzurra Roma.
 Teammates Paul Eboua and Jordan Bayehe helped him learn to speak Italian.
 In February 2019, Nzosa played for Stella Azzurra's under-18 team at the Kaunas Tournament, a qualifier for the Adidas Next Generation Tournament (ANGT), and was named to the all-tournament team.

 For the 2019–20 season, Nzosa was loaned to Stella Azzurra's affiliated team, Roseto Sharks of the Serie A2 Basket.
 On 6 September 2019, he was picked up from his hotel by his mentor, Joe Lolonga, prior to a preseason training session, without the consent of his club to travel to Málaga and join Spanish club Unicaja Málaga.
 Stella Azzurra filed a police report against Lolonga, who had been unhappy with the club's training of Nzosa, for kidnapping.
 Nzosa announced on social media that he was moving to Unicaja and denied reports that he had been kidnapped.
 He trained with Unicaja Andalucía, the reserve team of Unicaja competing in the Liga EBA, but was not allowed to play in professional matches due to a dispute between Unicaja and Stella Azzurra over his rights.
 In December 2019, he represented the club's under-18 team at the ANGT Valencia Tournament, earning all-tournament team honors.